 Stage 4.
 If you are offered the scholarship, you will need to accept your scholarship and your place at Warwick, and successfully complete the enrolment process.

 Stage 5.
-In October 2019, up to three successful applicants will enrol and start their Feuer International Scholarship in AI.
+Successful applicants will enrol and start their Feuer International Scholarship in AI in October of the year of entry.

 The First Feuer International Scholar in Artificial Intelligence